Pretty-SFOS/opal-module-template/README.md

 4. Add an example to `README.md`.
 5. Update `release-module.sh`: if your module has no translations, set `cTRANSLATE=(Opal)` to `cTRANSLATE=()`
 5. Remove this introduction from `README.md`.
+6. Add screenshots to `doc/` and update `README.md` accordingly.
-6. Run `./release-module.sh` to build docs and create a release bundle.
+7. Run `./release-module.sh` to build docs and create a release bundle.

 <hr>